ttomtsis/ttomtsis/README.md

 ### Hi there 👋
 I'm a Software Engineer, recently graduated from University of the Aegean.

-I am proficient in Java, the Spring framework and SQL databases.
+Proficient in Java, Spring, Hibernate and SQL databases.

-Interested in Cloud technologies and Java enterprise applications.
+Interested in emerging Cloud technologies and Java enterprise applications.
 <!--
 **ttomtsis/ttomtsis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.